elisabethjansen/project3/README.md

 To replicate the database used to carry out analysis please use the following:

  1. Using pgAdmin to access PostreSQL create a new database and use the provided schema found in the Resources folder to create the tables.
- 2. The first table is called "flight_data", to this table import the csv file "2023_flight_data_cleaned.csv" from the Resources folder
+ 2. The first table is called "flight_data", to this table import the csv file "2023_data_cleaned.csv" from the Resources folder
  3. The second table is callled "location", to this table import the csv file "clean_plots.csv" from the Resources folder
  4. Install psycopg2 via the command line using "pip install psycopg2"
+ 5. Start up a new Jupyter Notebook file and import the following dependencies:
+    A. pandas
+    B. from sqlalchemy import create_engine
+    C. psychopg2
+    D. matplotlib.pyplot (optional)
- 5. Database can be connected via psycopg2 and SQLalchemy.
-See database connection and analysis examples in the jupyter notebook files within the Analysis folder.
+ 5. Database can be connected via psycopg2 and sqlalchemy.
+Setting up the database connection uses the following parameters:
+    # Connection parameters
+        host = '127.0.0.1'
+        port = '5432'  # default PostgreSQL port
+        database = 'yournameofdatabase'
+        user = 'yourusername'
+        password = 'yourpassword'

+    # Create the connection string
+        connection_string = f'postgresql+psycopg2://{user}:{password}@{host}:{port}/{database}'

+    # Create the database engine
+        engine = create_engine(connection_string)

+See database connection and analysis examples for this project within the Jupyter Notebook files in the Analysis folder (ex. seasonReagion.ipynb).
+Documentation for alternative set ups and usage of psycopg2 can be found at https://www.psycopg.org/docs/index.html

  ## Ethical considerations